 The next story sees a group known as Paradisers wanting to create a utopia where they don’t have to work.
 They all have bald heads, which causes problems for Saitama because people think he’s associated with them.
 This leads to Saitama realizing that no one recognizes him even though he’s protected people and cities from various threats, which starts to frustrate him.
 At the end of the volume, we learn why this is the case, and it looks like it’ll become part of an important plot point for Volume Three.
 After such a lighthearted story with Carnage Kabuto, this second storyline is more serious in nature, which creates an interesting dynamic for this volume.

 This second storyline also introduces a new character named Speed-o’-Sound Sonic, a ninja under the employ of one of the wealthiest men in the city.
 True to his name, Sonic has incredible speed that aids him with his ninja skills.
 Saitama becomes part of the story when he stumbles into the middle of Sonic’s battle with the Paradisers’ leader.
 This results in Sonic and Saitama getting into their own fight, and Saitama gaining an adversary.
 I expect that this isn’t the last that we’ll see of Sonic in the series.

-Volume 2 starts out with a more lighthearted tone, but then quickly changes into a more serious story.
+Volume Two starts out with a more light-hearted tone, but then quickly changes into a more serious story.
 That’s not to say that there isn’t any humor in the volume’s second story, though.
 It’s just that the second story sees Saitama coming to some serious realizations about his situation.
-With the way Volume 2 ends, there’s the potential for Volume 3 to start off with a more serious tone.
+With the way Volume Two ends, there’s the potential for Volume Three to start off with a more serious tone.

 The reviewer was provided a review copy by VIZ Media